-I left my heart in Hwange National Park and the private Linkwasha concession.
-Between the guides, the location and the whole experience, they instilled something in me that I cannot put into words and can only say that you just have to go and see for yourself.
+As a travel advisor with a New York travel agency who’s been fortunate enough to travel the world, I can honestly say I left my heart in Hwange National Park and the private Linkwasha concession.
+Between the guides and location, they instilled something in me that I cannot put into words and can only say that you just have to experience this luxury adventure for yourself.

 Seeing Elephants for the First Time

-After a 15-hour flight and a hop over to Victoria Falls you sort of expect to feel disheveled.
-That wasn’t the case for my first safari as I could barely contain my excitement.
+After a 15-hour flight and a hop over to Victoria Falls, you sort of expect to feel disheveled.
+That wasn’t the case for my first African safari as I could barely contain my excitement.
 We were in a shuttle traveling from the Victoria Falls airport to the dock for our boat ride to the lodge.
 We still didn’t know what to totally expect, so we were scanning the road for any signs of life, seeing only barren bushveld.
 When we arrived at the dock, the group split between two boats for the 20-ish minute ride to the Victoria Falls River Lodge.
 Not ten minutes had gone by before we came across a herd of elephants splashing about on the riverbank.
+Whether you’re in Africa for luxury travel, honeymoon travel, group travel or a corporate incentive trip, seeing elephants for the first time is an unforgettable moment.

 Victoria Falls Versus Niagara